Global Lua Modules

 return _M

-After editing and clicking save, the Lua module will be automatically distributed to each node and can then be referenced in the Edgelang code
+After filling in the fields, click the Save button.
+The Lua module will be automatically distributed to every node, after which it can be referenced in Edgelang code:

 true =>